Traffic Now: Updates every half-hour on I-195 impacts

 The R.I.
 Department of Transportation announced the closure Monday night, saying it had to happen to make emergency repairs on the Washington Bridge.
 As a result, drivers are being diverted off the highway and through East Providence, leading to significant backups.

+I-195 East is also impacted, since RIDOT has reduced it by two lanes.
+The plan, they said, is to eventually use those lanes for westbound traffic.

-12 News will have updates every half-hour right here on WPRI.com, and live team coverage at noon on WPRI 12.
+12 News will have updates every half-hour right here on WPRI.com, and live team coverage starting at 4 on WPRI 12.